Xinyi-Ding/Scolarly-Net/README.md

 | 7   | SQL Query for papers with mention of a none-exist person      | SQL query: `get all papers that mention work abc`                 | 1.
 Execute the query in program terminal<br>2.
 Check the printed results                                                                 | Print the query                                                                          |
 | 8   | Invalid SQL Query                                             | SQL query: `get paper`                                              | 1.
 Execute the query in program terminal<br>2.
 Check the printed results                                                                 | Print the query and prompting the user to re-enter                                       |
 | 9   | Exit the program                                              | Query `q`                                                           | Execute the query in program terminal                                                                                                    | Print the query and exit program                                                         |

+**Rationale for Test Cases:**
+Each test case was designed to validate specific functionality of the program, from file conversion to entity recognition and database queries.
+This approach ensures comprehensive coverage of the program's features.

 #### Test Results